-The smaller numbers in crew and guest count will be incredibly rewarding
+18. The smaller numbers in crew and the guest count will be incredibly rewarding

 You'll love how quickly you get acquainted with both the crew and other guests onboard a river cruise.
 This is thanks to river cruises having small numbers: smaller guest capacity and less onboard crew.
 Surely, you'll feel the positive effects of this during your first river cruise and every time you sail thereafter.